adamstimb/rmbasicx64/README.md

 ## Status

-Roughly half of the original language specification is implemented.
+Over half of the original language specification is implemented.
 The code has not been hardened so may crash unexpectedly or produce strange errors.
 Click the "Watch" button on the top right to get notifications of new releases!

 ## I want it now!